meaganng/microclimate/README.md

 #### Using a multiple linear regression, a model was created to assess land surface temperature and LiDAR metrics.

 ## Due to size constraints, please visit the [MGEM Scholars Portal Dataverse](https://dataverse.scholarsportal.info/dataverse/UBC_MGEM) to download this project.
+## Please visit my [StoryMap](https://storymaps.arcgis.com/stories/f55ffe053eac43abba92305a27cb6f57) created with ArcGIS Online for a more interactive version of this project readme.

 ![](images/UBCBG.jpg)